 Face to face sessions now resumed following Government guidelines and strict attention to safety and hygiene rules in the Basingstoke and Odiham areas.
 Please enquire for details and availability.

-An experienced, qualified counsellor in private practice based in the tranquil setting of Worting House, a beautiful Georgian Grade II listed Manor House.
-I also have therapy rooms in the historic village of Odiham, Hampshire and London Liverpool Street, one minute walk from Liverpool Street Station.
+An experienced, qualified psychodynamic psychotherapist in private practice based in the beautiful eighteenth-century Georgian Manor House of Worting House, Basingstoke.
+I also have a therapy room in the village of Odiham, Hampshire.

 I offer open-ended long term psychotherapy as well as short term counselling.

 Psychoanalytic and psychodynamic therapies can help not only with the relief of symptoms but can promote deep and lasting change.
 Psychotherapy may be able to help if you are :

 - Feeling depressed, stressed or anxious

 - Finding home or work life overwhelming

 - Finding it difficult to understand your feelings

 - Lacking a sense of purpose in your life

 - Coming to terms with loss